Ivy Street Round Robin

 Marist, Atlanta, GA (2015-2019)

 Michigan State University (2004-2008)

 Please use email chains.
 Please add me- email@example.com.
-If you're using a flash drive, prep ends when the flash drive leaves the computer.

-Short version- You need to read and defend a plan.
+Short version- You need to read and defend a plan in front of me.
 I value clarity (in both a strategic and vocal sense) and strategy.
 A good strategic aff or neg strat will always win out over something haphazardly put together.
 Impact your arguments, impact them against your opponents arguments (This is just as true with a critical strategy as it is with a DA, CP, Case Strategy).
 I like to read evidence during the debate.
 I usually make decisions pretty quickly.
 Typically I can see the nexus question of the debate clearly by the 2nr/2ar and when (if) its resolved, its resolved.
 Don't take it personally.

 Case Debate- I like specific case debate.
 Shows you put in the hard work it takes to research and defeat the aff.
 I will reward hard work if there is solid Internal link debating.
 I think case specific disads are also pretty good if well thought out and executed.
 I like impact turn debates.
 Cleanly executed ones will usually result in a neg ballot -- messy debates, however, will not.

 Disads- Defense and offense should be present, especially in a link turn/impact turn debate.
 You will only win an impact turn debate if you first have defense against their original disad impacts.
 I'm willing to vote on defense (at least assign a relatively low probability to a DA in the presence of compelling aff defense).
 Defense wins championships.
 Impact calc is important.
 I think this is a debate that should start early (2ac) and shouldn't end until the debate is over.
 I don't think the U necessarily controls the direction of the link, but can be persuaded it does if told and explained why that true.